AnIdiotsGuide/discordjs-bot-guide/storing-data-in-a-json-file.md

 In this example we're going to read and write data to and from a JSON file.
 We'll keep is simple by using this JSON file for a points system.
 Yes, that's like Mee6 - admitedly that's a piece of shit bot, but people seem to love it so here we are.

-> **Note**: It should be noted that JSON is not the best storage system for this.
+> **NOTE**: It should be noted that JSON is not the best storage system for this.
 It's prone to corruption if you do a lot of read/writes.
 We'll have an SQLite version coming up soon!

 The basis of this system is the `fs` system, for reading and writing the file.
 And we'll also need the native JSON.stringify\(\) and JSON.parse\(\) functions to convert between the Object and JSON version of our data structure.
 All these words spining your head around?
 Get a breath of fresh air and try again!